yasahi-hpc/P3-miniapps/README.md

 ```
 git clone https://github.com/yasahi-hpc/P3-miniapps.git
 ```

+In order to try [Kokkos](https://github.com/kokkos/kokkos) version, you need to install Kokkos on your environment following the [instructions](https://github.com/kokkos/kokkos).
+Please make sure that we only support the Kokkos installation through CMake.

 ## Compile
 We rely on CMake to build the applications.
 4 mini applications `heat3d`, `heat3d_mpi`, `vlp4d`, and `vlp4d_mpi` are provided.
 You will compile with the following CMake command.
 For `-DAPPLICATION` option, `<app_name>` should be choosen from the application names provided above.